Hopper, Bellows paintings lead American art auction

 "Perth Amboy West (Tottenville)" by Oscar Bluemner, which is one of his earliest, large scale paintings in his modern style, could sell for a similar sum, according to Christie's.

-(This has been corrected to change the date of sale in the seventh paragraph)
+(The story was refiled to correct the date of sale in seventh paragraph)

 (Reporting by Patricia Reaney, Editing by Christine Kearney)